Relativistic three-body effects in hierarchical triples: Calculating 3BpN cross terms

 where $\delta = v^2/c^2 \sim (G m/r)/c^2$ is a parameter characterizing pN perturbtions on the inner binary and $\delta_2 = V^2/c^2 \sim (G M/R)/c^2$ is a parameter characterizing pN perturbtions on the outer binary.

-3BpN effects can arise directly from the equations of motion through $\bm{a}_{\rm 3BpN}$ or indirectly through the interaction of lower-order effects from $\bm{a}_{\rm quad}$, $\bm{a}_{\rm 1pN}$, $\bm{A}_{\rm quad}$, and $\bm{A}_{\rm 1pN}$.
-Due to the coupling between the inner and outer orbit, pN perturbations from both orbits can lead to cross terms.
+The 3BpN effects can arise directly from the equations of motion through $\bm{a}_{\rm 3BpN}$ or indirectly through the interaction of lower-order effects from $\bm{a}_{\rm quad}$ and $\bm{a}_{\rm 1pN}$.
+The interaction of lower-order perturbations on the outer binary ($\bm{A}_{\rm quad}$ and $\bm{A}_{\rm pN}$) will also induce 3BpN effects due to the coupling between the orbits.
 We express all pN corrections in terms of $\delta$, using